 - In year four, students can reside on campus at SUNY Poly, or live off-campus in their own housing and commute or attend completely online.
 Students can remain on SUNY Poly’s campus all four years if they choose.

 *Note: During years 2 & 3, SECON classes begin 2 to 3 weeks prior to the start of the academic year at SUNY Poly.
 Students will also need to stay an additional 4 weeks in the summer for NUR 122 and NUR 300.
 Students residing in the SUNY Poly residence halls may be assessed additional charges during this time.

 - At SUNY Poly, students residing on campus choose a board plan when submitting their on-campus housing application.
 Commuter students have access to the various eateries on campus as well.

 - At SECON, students are able to use the St. Elizabeth Medical Center cafeteria on a cash basis during its hours of operation.

-- Students beginning Year 1 of the program will participate in SUNY Poly’s Freshmen Orientation program.
+- For year 1 of the program at SUNY Poly, new first-year students will participate in SUNY Poly’s First-Year Orientation program.

-- Students beginning Year 2 of the program will participate in SECON's Freshman Orientation program.
+- For year 2 of the program, students will participate in SECON's Freshman Orientation program.

 Students will be assigned an advisor while attending SUNY Poly & SECON who will be the student’s advocate in all matters during their time in the program.
 If they are unable to answer any questions or concerns, the advisor will assist students in obtaining the needed information from the correct individuals at each campus.

-- Participation in over 600 hands-on clinical hours beginning their first semester at SECON.
+- Participation in over 600 hands-on clinical hours beginning the first semester at SECON.